-- the force is applied with the hands; - the torso is largely upright and not twisted; - the hands are between hip and shoulder height; - the distance moved without a pause or break is no more than about 20 m.
+- the torso is largely upright and not twisted; - the hands are between hip and shoulder height; - the distance moved without a pause or break is no more than about 20 m.

 Pushing and pulling: Do I need to make a more detailed assessment?